Ziff Davis: Split from J2 Global, revival of Ziff Davis branding

 In April 2021, J2 Global announced plans to split into two separate publicly traded companies, with its cloud fax business being spun off as Consensus, and J2 retaining its media properties.
 The split was completed in September 2021; in August 2021, it was announced that J2 Global would rebrand as Ziff Davis, Inc. following the completion of the split, with CEO Vivek Shah citing the brand's "long and distinguished history, including a remarkable digital transformation over the past decade".

 In 2023, Ziff Davis acquired Lifehacker for an undisclosed sum from G/O Media.

 On February 6, 2024, employees at IGN publicly announced their intention to unionize as the IGN Creators Guild with NewsGuild-CWA.
 Ziff Davis voluntarily recognized the union later that month.

 On May 21, 2024, it was reported that IGN Entertainment had acquired Gamer Network from ReedPop, including GamesIndustry.biz, Eurogamer, Rock Paper Shotgun, VG247, and Dicebreaker.
-It also gained shares in OutsideXbox, Digital Foundry, and Hookshot (owners of NintendoLife, PushSquare, PureXbox, and Time Extension).
+It also gained shares in OutsideXbox, Digital Foundry, and Hookshot (owners of Nintendo Life, PushSquare, PureXbox, and Time Extension).

 In August 2024, Ziff Davis acquired CNET from Red Ventures for $100 million; it also regained ownership of ZDNet for the first time since its acquisition by CNET Networks in 2000.

-On February 20, 2025, 404 Media reported that Ziff Davis had quietly removed Diversity, equity, and inclusion (DEI) language and information from its website over several weeks prior to the publishing of the report, in capitulation with the objection to DEI policies by the second Donald Trump administration.
+On February 20, 2025, 404 Media reported that Ziff Davis had quietly removed Diversity, equity, and inclusion (DEI) language and information from its website over several weeks, in capitulation to the objection to DEI policies by the second Donald Trump administration.

 In March 2025, Ziff Davis acquired The Skimm.
 In July 2025, the company announced it had acquired Well+Good and Livestrong from Graham Holdings.

+On April 24, 2025, Ziff Davis sued OpenAI, an artificial intelligence research organisation, for copyright infringement.
+OpenAI have allegedly misused news articles for AI training.

+On March 3 2026, it was announced that the company had sold Ookla to Accenture for $1.2 billion.
+The business unit includes Speedtest.net, Ekahau, Downdetector, and RootMetrics.
+On the following day, Ziff Davis sold its back catalog of over 60 titles published under the Humble Bundle name to Good Games Group.
+Games involved in the sale included Slay the Spire, A Hat in Time, SIGNALIS, Forager, Coral Island, Monaco, and Wizard of Legend.

+In May 2026, Ziff Davis acquired Business of Home, Domino, Dwell, and Popular Science from Recurrent Ventures.
+PopSci will join the company's technology division, while the three home brands would be the start of a new lifestyle division under Business of Home founder Julia Noran Johnston.